iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#012] Æsir-FEST sucks.md

 ## Post
 **Popo**<br>
-Found a ticket stub for Æsir-FEST in the drawer, got really pissed off when I remember that the main act never showed up!!!
+Found a ticket stub for Æsir\-FEST in the drawer, got really pissed off when I remember that the main act never showed up!!!
 ## Replies
 **iNydM0N3Y**<br>
 Thank goodness it's free, and we still got the opening performances of Robo\_head and PAFF